-The color of the wine bottles vary in order to protect the wine from oxidizing in sunlight, which can damage its flavor and cause it to go off.
+The color of the wine bottles varies in order to protect the wine from oxidizing in sunlight, which can damage its flavor and cause it to go off.
 Although clear rosé bottles are lovely, it’s a good idea to store them away from the scorching hot summer rays, preferably in the fridge or the white wine section of a wine cooler.

 What does it mean when a wine is dry?

 The wine is dry when it’s not sweet.
 It leaves a dusty feeling on the tip of your tongue.
 Some people like that taste.
-A sweet wine is not necessarily a bad wine and vice versa, each wine has a different expression and can serve an ideal experience and/or pairing purpose.
+Sweet wine is not necessarily a bad wine and vice versa, each wine has a different expression and can serve an ideal experience and/or pairing purpose.

 Can wine experts really taste the difference between expensive wines and cheap wines?

 Yes, most wine experts completely refute the myth that you can’t taste the difference between expensive wines and cheaper wines.
 They can differentiate what makes a wine more expensive by sensing its balance, length, intensity, complexity, varietal correctness, vintage, and location.
-The different micro-terroirs of where the grapes are cultivated, production size, the winemakers’ reputation, regional classification, demand and other factors influence the wine’s price point.
+The different micro-terroirs of where the grapes are cultivated, production size, the winemakers’ reputation, regional classification, demand, and other factors influence the wine’s price point.